sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 listings.
 In this example, we are using a listing's public data to store information about the helmet rental fee.

-We will not add new fields to listing configuration in Flex Console, since we do not want to show the helmet rental fee in the Details panel.
+We will not add new fields to listing configuration in Sharetribe Console, since we do not want to show the helmet rental fee in the Details panel.
 Instead, we start by making some changes to **EditListingPricingPanel** in _EditListingWizard_.

 ```shell
 └── src